 Inspired by a day spent walking a headland North of Bridlington.
 A bay where the light is forever inspiring.
 Swifts flit overhead as you walk on a summer's day gazing out from the cliff tops across the sea.

 It is a modestly sized print considering the epic landscape it's depicting.

 - Image size: 13cm x 35cm (5" x 14")

 This limited edition print is a lino print, like all my original print collection at this time (Feb 2019).
 It has been through the press a total of five times.
 My intention was to make a four colour artwork, but felt it needed a final fifth subtle tone adding to the land and hand finishing to give it a polish.
 Original printmaking is a creative process so plans can change during the production of a print – this is the beauty of a process which is not dominated by machinery.
-While a printmaker working in sevewral colours, as I do, has to plan a print thoroughly, it's not possible to completely predict exactly how the inks will play with each other when printed over one on top of the other.
+While a printmaker working in sevewral colours, as I do, has to plan a print thoroughly, it's not possible to completely predict exactly how the inks will play with each other when printed one over the top of the other.
 As an artist I enjoy the challenge and unexpected creative possibilities this throws up

 This coast lino print makes a fine pair when displayed with "Seabird Cliffs"